nspcc-dev/neofs-s3-gw/docs/configuration.md

 # `neofs` section

 Contains parameters of requests to NeoFS.
+This value can be overridden with `X-Amz-Meta-Neofs-Copies-Number` header for `PutObject`, `CopyObject`, `CreateMultipartUpload`.

 ```yaml
 neofs: